reduxjs/redux/docs/api/compose.md

 #### Tips

 * All `compose` does is let you write deeply nested function transformations without the rightward drift of the code.
-Don’t give it too much credit!
+Don't give it too much credit!